Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Model

 \subsection{Preference of a Loss-averse Consumer}

-The advance-purchase game consists of a game form and the utilities of each player.
-I assume that the seller aims to maximize profit; therefore, $u_s(z)=g_s(z)$ for all $z\in Z$.
-The consumer's utility function, $u_c$, is represented by a model proposed by \cite{consumptionplan}, that is, the KR utility function.
-This model extends the static model of \cite{kHoszegi2006model} to dynamic environments, allowing a player's references to update across different stages.
-The consumer's utility involves both the \emph{material payoff} and a \emph{loss utility}.

-The consumer's material payoff, denoted as $k\in K \subseteq \mathbb{R}^2$, consists of two dimensions: the (consumption) \emph{value dimension} ($k^V$) and the \emph{monetary dimension} ($k^M$).
-The former stems from the consumption utility, while the latter, which is non-positive, is derived from financial expenditures.
-Beyond the material payoff, a consumer also experiences a loss utility whenever her material payoff, in any dimension, falls below a reference point $r\in K$.
-The reference point also consists of two dimensions: a value dimension ($r^V$), and a monetary dimension ($r^M$).
-For a set-valued material payoff $k=(k^V,k^M)$ and a reference point $r=(r^V,r^M)$, the loss-averse consumer's \emph{riskless utility} in dimension $d\in \{V,M\}$ is given by:
+Having outlined the game form, I now define the utilities of each player in the advance-purchase game.
+In this game, the seller aims to maximize profit; therefore, $u_s(z)=g_s(z)$ for all $z\in Z$.
+The consumer's utility function, $u_c$, is based on the KR utility model, as outlined by the function form of \cite{KR09}.
+It incorporates both the material payoff and a \emph{loss utility}.
+Specifically, the consumer experiences a loss utility if her material payoff in either the value or the monetary dimension falls below the respective level of a two-dimensional reference point $r=(r^V,r^M) \in K$, consisting of a value dimension ($r^V$), and a monetary dimension ($r^M$).
+For a vector-valued material payoff $k$ and a reference point $r$, the loss-averse consumer's \emph{riskless utility} in dimension $d\in \{V,M\}$ is:

 The loss utility function, $\mathcal{L}(x)=\max\{x,0\}$, is non-negative and exhibits a truncated linear form.
-Here, $\lambda^V\geq 0$ and $\lambda^M\geq 0$ are respectively the behavioral coefficients of loss aversion in the value and monetary dimensions.\footnote{ In the original KR utility function, the player derives utility from gains (when the material payoff exceeds the reference point) and losses, with the disutility of loss outweighing the utility of an equal-sized gain \citep{consumptionplan}.
-The term ``loss aversion'' refers to this utility asymmetry.
-This approach, however, posits that the consumer’s sensitivity to gains is zero.
-Given this assumption, $\lambda$'s are the \emph{behavioral} or \emph{de facto} coefficients of loss aversion. \cite{dreyfuss2019expectations} has demonstrated that the on-path utility can be interchanged regardless of the presence or absence of a gain utility.
-Similar to applied studies like \cite{herweg2013newsvendor} and \cite{herweg2015loss}, this paper focuses on how a consumer's aversion to loss, rather than the degree of utility asymmetry, influences her advance-purchase decisions. }
+Here, $\lambda^V\geq 0$ and $\lambda^M\geq 0$ are respectively the \emph{behavioral coefficients} of loss aversion in the value and monetary dimensions.\footnote{ The original KR utility function considers both gains and losses, with losses weighted more heavily to reflect "loss aversion."
+Conversely, my model focuses solely on the utility from losses, with $\lambda$'s representing the behavioral, or \emph{de facto}, coefficients of loss aversion.
+It can be shown It can be shown that on-path utility remains exchangeable regardless of whether gain utility is included, see, for example, \cite{dreyfuss2019expectations}.
+Similarly, studies such as \cite{herweg2013newsvendor}, \cite{herweg2015loss} apply similar assumptions to explore loss aversion’s impact on consumer decisions, focusing more on its presence than on the extent of utility asymmetry. }

-Collectively, when a deterministic reference point $r$ is fixed, the consumer's utility at a given terminal node is expressed as:
+When a deterministic reference point $r$ is fixed, the consumer's utility at a given terminal node is expressed as: